 Proper sample custody is a joint effort of the field sampling staff, the sample transporter, and the laboratory staff.
-The main documentation of proper sample custody for all events up to the arrival of the sample at the laboratory is the chain-of-custody (COC) form which is provided in Appendix E. If any of the information blanks or signature locations on the COC form are not completely filled out, there is a gap in the documentation of sample custody.
+The main documentation of proper sample custody for all events up to the arrival of the sample at the laboratory is the chain-of-custody (COC) form (see Appendix B).
+If any information or signatures on the COC form are not completely filled out, there is a gap in the documentation of sample custody.
 In such an event, the laboratory sample custodian will question whether the sample should be accepted.
-All data acceptance questions are referred to the Laboratory Manager or Quality Manager.
+Refer all data acceptance questions to the Laboratory Services Director.